Channel Noise Effects on Neural Synchronization

 This double integral can be solved exactly by utilizing a simple substitution and recognizing that we are integrating over one period of the cosine function,

-Remarkably, we have shown that in the long-term limit of weakly coupled neurons, the expected steady state synchronization level has no dependence on the firing rate (membrane area) of the neurons and will confirm that, as already implicit, it only depends on the number of neurons in the network.
+Remarkably, we have shown that in the long-time limit of weakly coupled neurons, the expected steady state synchronization level has no dependence on the firing rate (membrane area) of the neurons.
+We will confirm, as already implicit, that the steady state synchronization depends only on the number of neurons in the network.
 In order to obtain a solution for the two-neural-network system, we needed to make a few assumptions: (a) the neurons in the network were weakly coupled to approximate them as independent of each other, and (b) the quantity $\lambda t$ is sufficiently large.
-Expanding on the second point, recall the we approximated $\min \left\lbrace \xi,\lambda t\right\rbrace$ by $\xi$.
+Expanding on the second point, recall that we approximated $\min \left\lbrace \xi,\lambda t\right\rbrace$ by $\xi$.
 Since $\xi$ is exponentially distributed with rate parameter $1$, then $P\left(\xi \leq \lambda t \right) = 1-\exp(-\lambda t)$.
 Because of the exponential decay dependence on $\lambda t$, this means that $\lambda t$ does not have to be very large before one can approximate $\min \left\lbrace \xi,\lambda t\right\rbrace$ by $\xi$ with high probability.
 With the application to neurons, this implies that when the firing rate of neurons is higher (small membrane area), we should expect less time to reach a steady state synchronization level.